 Series A. As of August 31, 2003, the Company had issued 873,460 shares of Series A preferred stock.
-Series A preferred stock dividends accrue at an annual rate of 10.0 percent and were payable quarterly in cash or additional shares of Series A preferred stock, at the Company's option, until July 1, 2002 as allowed by the Series A preferred stock agreement.
-Subsequent to that date, all Series A preferred stock dividends must be paid in cash.
-During fiscal 2002, the Company issued 42,088 shares of Series A preferred stock as payment for accrued preferred stock dividends.
+Series A preferred stock dividends accrue at an annual rate of 10.0 percent and were payable quarterly in cash or additional shares of Series A preferred stock, at the Company's option, until July 1, 2002 as allowed by the Series A preferred stock dividends accrue at an annual rate of 10.0 percent and were payable quarterly in cash.
+During fiscal 2002, the Company issued 42,088 shares of Series A preferred stock dividends.
 All other accrued Series A preferred stock dividends were paid in cash.
-At August 31, 2003 and 2002, the Company had \$2.2 million of accrued Series A preferred dividends, which were included in other accrued liabilities in the Company's consolidated balance sheets.
-Series A preferred stock is convertible at any time into the Company's common stock at a conversion price of \$14.00 per share and ranks senior to the Company's common stock.
-Series A preferred stockholders generally have the same voting rights as common stock holders on an "as-converted" basis.
+At August 31, 2003 and 2002, the Company issued A preferred dividends, which were included in other accrued preferred stock dividends balance sheets.
+Series A preferred stock is convertible at any time into the company's common stock at a conversion price of \$14.00 per share and ranks senior to the Company's common stock.
+Series A preferred stock holders on an "a-converted" basis.